infernocadet/data2002/week-03/measures_of_risk.md

 ## relative risk

-there are different ways to measure the association between a risk factor/treatment and the disease outcome. how the data is **sampled** greatly impacts the ways in which these methods are applicable and interpretable.
+there are different ways to measure the association between a risk factor/treatment and the disease outcome. how the data is **sampled** greatly impacts the ways in which these methods are applicable and interpretable. relative risk just means _"how much more likely are you"_

 **relative risk** is defined as the ratio of two conditional probabilities: